djhshih/swl/new.md

 - `calls` is a value of type `tab`
 - get operator `.` extends to `tab` and returns an array: `calls.bcf` returns `[file]`
 - because `map` applies one statically typed `rec -> rec` function uniformly to all elements, `tab` produced by `map` is homogeneous, not heterogeneous
-- if `field` is not present in the mapped element record type, `xs.field` is a compile-time error
-- unlike a simple workflow, a batch workflow should not always be compiled by expanding the mapped workflow into many concrete calls; instead, mapped execution must remain symbolic until target lowering so that runtime cardinality can be preserved
+- unlike a simple workflow, a batch workflow must preserve symbolic mapped execution semantics; runtime batch cardinality is not part of the source-language semantics

 ## New builtins and operators

 ### `map`

-`map` is a builtin processed in the same builtin-handling path as `import`.
+`map` is a builtin.
-Syntactically it still appears as ordinary application, but semantically it is builtin.

 `map` takes a function `f1` with signature `rec -> rec` and returns a function `f2` with signature `tab -> tab`.